Trait Stats

 Geometric mean of an i64 slice.

-The geometric mean is just an exponential of an arithmetic mean of log data (natural logarithms of the data items).
+The geometric mean is just an exponential of an arithmetic mean

 The geometric mean is less sensitive to outliers near maximal value.